benjaminapetersen/lunch-and-learn-bash/README.md

 It is not the most approachable tool, but it is really powerful.

+Unlike browsers, which are very trusting by default, OpenSSL trusts nothing by default.

 For some background info on file names, formats, etc, [read this stackoverflow](https://serverfault.com/questions/9708/what-is-a-pem-file-and-how-does-it-differ-from-other-openssl-generated-key-file).

 For a longer introduction, see [A Six Part OpenSSL Tutorial](https://www.keycdn.com/blog/openssl-tutorial)